By Raintree Horticulturist Theresa Knutsen

 New plantings of ground covers, such as cranberry, lingonberry, or wintergreen, need regular weeding.
 Even after they have filled the space, some weeds may still come through.
 Putting down cardboard or layers of newspaper covered with mulch between the new plants will help reduce weeds as well as contribute to building the soil organic matter.

 Permanent weed barrier fabrics may seem to be a good solution for controlling weeds, but only if used for just a year or two, or only just near the trunk of the tree.
 Longer use in the active root zone area of the plant interferes with organic matter rebuilding in the soil, which can have a negative impact on the general health of your trees.
-Instead use a corn based bio-degradable weed barrier product (#T435, #T440, or #T445) that will decompose in 1-3 years, allowing you to control weeds in the short run and encourage healthy decompostion in the long run.
+Instead, try using a bio-degradable ground cover product or several layers of cardboard or paper topped with bark or compost that will decompose in 1-3 years, allowing you to control weeds in the short run and encourage healthy decompostion in the long run.